- SAP produces negative innovation and focuses far more on marketing innovation than actually creating innovation.

 Keeping Innovation and Threats Out

-Additionally, a critical function of major consulting companies is to keep innovation and better applications out of their clients.
+Additionally, major consulting companies’ critical functions are keeping innovation and better applications out of their clients.
 Their continual quest is to keep smaller point solution providers out of “their” accounts.
 A small vendor or non-ERP suite vendor may produce a fantastic value proposition and fit with requirements, but the entire time of the software selection which the consulting company is “advising” the client, the primary consulting company is telling their client,

 “but the vendor is not one of the major brands and “it won’t be integrated like a single branded application.”